neuronsimulator/nrn/vector.rst

         previously allocated to the vector.
 Thus the memory used by vectors tends to grow but not shrink.
 To reduce the memory used by a vector, one can explicitly call :func:`buffer_size` .

 ----

 .. method:: Vector.resize

     Syntax:
         ``obj = vsrcdest.resize(new_size)``

     Description:
         Resize the vector.
-If the vector is made smaller, then trailing elements will be deleted.
+If the vector is made smaller, then trailing elements will be zeroed.
 If it is expanded, h.elements will be initialized to 0 and original elements will remain unchanged.

         Warning: Any function that
-        resizes the vector to a larger size than its available space will make existing pointers to the elements invalid (see note in :meth:`Vector.size`).
+        resizes the vector to a larger size than its available space will reallocate and thereby make existing pointers to the elements invalid (see note in :meth:`Vector.size`).
         For example, resizing vectors that have been plotted will remove that vector from the plot list.
 Other functions may not be so forgiving and result in